-Today we’re going to continue talking about Windows security.
-Actually, most of the problems with viruses and malware come from surfing the Internet.
-This time we’re talking about pup.optional.legacy.
-This malware takes control of web browsers affecting their performance.
+pup.optional.legacy is a malware which takes control of web browsers affecting their performance.
 Consequently, it modifies the home page, changes the search engines and the URL of the new tab.
-Also, it has been reported that the registry has been modified.
+Also, it has been reported that the it also modify the registry.
 As a result, the performance of the PC becomes very slow, almost unresponsive.
 Similarly, web browsers display advertising and pop-ups in a discriminated way.
-Some like coupons, misleading offers and virus alerts.
-All of this is intended to further damage the computer.
+As like coupons, misleading offers and virus alerts.
+All of these are intended to further damage the computer.
 But don’t worry, in this post, we will see how to remove pup.optional.legacy from the system.

 [Steps] How to Remove pup.optional.legacy

-There are some locations where we need to remove pup.optional.legacy from.
-Follow the following steps.
+There are some locations where we need to remove pup.optional.legacy.
+Follow the below steps.

 Before trying to eliminate this annoying virus, it is important to stop any process related to it.
 With this intention, enter the Task Manager pressing the combination Ctrl + Shift + Esc.
 Once there, from the processes tab, locate the suspicious processes and stop it with the right button of the mouse.